alibagheri1999/rate-limiter-hex-ddd/README.md

 cd rate-limiter
 ```

-## Notice!!!
+## Notices!!!
-if you dont have docker engine running on your local machine do these steps:
+if you don't have docker engine running on your local machine do these steps:
 ### create .env from .env.exaple and change the env file
 ```bash
 cd ./src/deploy/env